Skip to content

 JS Isolation Details

-When js: true, the following are intercepted and cleaned up on cleanup():
+When js: true, the following are intercepted and cleaned up on sandbox.deactivate(container):

 • window.* property assignments